 How does responsible investing work?

-For a super fund, considering ESG issues when selecting and owning an investment asset means looking at how the company or investment asset deals with:
+Considering these issues when selecting and owning an investment asset means looking at how the company or investment asset deals with:

 - Environmental issues (such as pollution, climate change, water or other resource scarcity)